 Getting Enough Fiber

-The daily fiber recommendations for good health is 35 grams.
+The daily fiber recommendation for good health is 35 grams.
 Currently most people are consuming on average about 10 to 14 grams of fiber daily.
-Remember that by increasing your daily fiber intake to about 35gm you will burn an additional 250 calories daily and you will get all the health benefits from fiber as discussed above.
+Remember that by increasing your daily fiber intake to about 35k grams you will burn an additional 250 calories daily and you will get all the health benefits from fiber as discussed above.
 This is easily done.
-High fiber cereals such as Fiber One and Fiber Plus can provide you with up to 14 grams of fiber.
+High-fiber cereals such as Fiber One and Fiber Plus can provide you with up to 14 grams of fiber.

-For lunch and dinner, eating high fiber carbs such as beans, brown rice or brown pasta (enough to cover a quarter plate) or two slices of whole grain bread will get you eight to 10 grams of fiber for each meal.
-Add on top of that five to 10 grams of fiber daily that you will get from the veggies and the fruits and you will be well over 35 grams of fiber daily.
+For lunch and dinner, eating high-fiber carbs such as beans, brown rice, brown pasta (enough to cover a quarter plate), or two slices of whole-grain bread will get you eight to 10 grams of fiber for each meal.
+Add on top of that five to 10 grams of fiber daily that you will get from eating veggies and fruits and you will be well over 35 grams of fiber daily.
 Don’t forget to consume five to seven cups of water, which helps fiber expand in your gut and exert some of its functions.